hipay/hipay-docs/hipay-enterprise-sdk-android/06-Advanced-usage.md

 To remove a specific token associated to a currency :
 `delete(Context, PaymentCardToken, String)`

-To remove every tokens located in the iOS device keychain :
+To remove every tokens located in your SharedPreferences :
 `clearPaymentCardTokens(Context)`